Spring nor'easter's impact on gardens

 The grounds manager for the internationally-renowned Chanticleer Paradise Garden has some basic tips to offer.

-John Lynch of Chanticleer said, "The tulip foliage is coming up and the buds are not there yet, that'll be fine."
+John Lynch of Chanticleer said, "If the tulip foliage is coming up and the buds are not there yet, that'll be fine."

 Lynch says the iris plants are protected from the snow and their protected, and that will help a lot with the cold.
 And again, the snow will insulate the cold."